 How do we use/implement FaaS?
 Does FaaS make any significant difference in my everyday life?
 Can you buy it on Amazon?
-All of the questions will be covered that you might have (except the Amazon one), and if there are some you still wish to ask, feel free to do it in the comment section below.
+All of the questions will be covered in this article.

 First off, let’s start with the basics.
 There are several cloud models, and I want to explain them briefly, so you’ll have a clear picture of the FaaS model.